PadminiJadeja/Dissertation_Project/README.md

 2) Anomalytest.py  : This file contains the code for testing the GAN model on different test datasets.

-Script Files:
+## Script Files:
 1) train_submit.sbatch : Script submitted to kudu machine to make use of the resources during training of the model.
                         Use sbatch train_submit.sbatch command to run the script.
 2) test_submit.sbatch : Script submitted to kudu machine to make use of the resources during testing of the model.
                         However, the testing can also be done by directly running the Anomalytest.py file.

+## joboutput_*.out Files:
-joboutput_*.out Files: This files contain the output that is generated when train_submit.sbatch file is executed.
+This files contain the output that is generated when train_submit.sbatch file is executed.

+## Model_Save Folder:
-Model_Save Folder : Contains saved gan model for all datasets at 0,1000,2000,3000,4000,5000 epochs
+Contains saved gan model for all datasets at 0,1000,2000,3000,4000,5000 epochs

+## Generated_Image_* Folder:
-Generated_Image_* Folder: Contains the reconstruced sample frames for each dataset at 0,1000,2000,3000,4000,5000 epochs
+Contains the reconstruced sample frames for each dataset at 0,1000,2000,3000,4000,5000 epochs

+## Generated_Anomaly_Score_* Folder:

-Generated_Anomaly_Score_* Folder: This folder contains-
+This folder contains-

   1) Regularity Score for each test video stored in csv files